-As a business owner in the digital age, you’ve probably been on your toes in the last few years, keeping up with all the latest requirements for astutely managing your business on the internet.
-From building a website that utilizes growth-driven design, to generating creative social media engagement, you’re probably just a teensy bit overwhelmed.
+As a business owner in the digital age, you’ve probably been on your toes the last few years, keeping up with all the latest requirements for astutely managing your business on the internet.
+From building a website with responsive design, to generating creative social media engagement, you’re probably just a teensy bit overwhelmed.
 It’s your business vs. the internet, and it’s fight time.

 But wait!
 There’s more!